hayleyygregg/AAD118/README.md

 ![Marvel Drop Caps](https://s-media-cache-ak0.pinimg.com/236x/79/5b/19/795b1977952bd1bf3136a4bda3c955f4.jpg)

-With the image above, A is Captian America.
+With the image above, A is Captain America.
 Finding this after my sketches was ironic, but it helped me to ensure I wouldn't do something that had already been done and be a bit different.
 I had already thought of using the negative space in the A to be the star, but this image can be seen as something that encouraged me to go with my idea.

 As I began to turn my sketches to digital I started experimenting with variations, realising I could create very minimal styles which could be either colour or black and white but still instantly recognisable: